brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Azure AD Identity Protection

 Azure AD Identity Protection is available to - Enterprise Mobility Suite and/or the - Azure AD Premium P2 service.
-Azure AD Identity Protection enables you to: - Detect potential vulnerabilities affecting your organization’s identities - Configure automated responses to detected suspicious actions that are related to your organization’s identities - Investigate suspicious incidents and take appropriate action to resolve them - Identity Protection capabilities Uses Machine learning algorithms and heuristics to detect suspicious actions related to your user's identities. - The system creates a record for each detected suspicious action. (risk events).
+Azure AD Identity Protection enables you to: - Detect potential vulnerabilities affecting your organization’s identities - Configure automated responses to detected suspicious actions that are related to your organization’s identities - Investigate suspicious incidents and take appropriate action to resolve them - Identity Protection capabilities Uses Machine learning algorithms and heuristics to detect suspicious actions related to your user's identities. - The system is watching you and how you typically work, this is how it can detect suspicious activity - The system creates a record for each detected suspicious action. (risk events).
 Azure AD Identity Protection lets you set risk-based Conditional Access policies to automatically protect your users